pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 ### NodeResourceCapacity

-For each node, a NodeResourceCapacity objects gets created:
+For each node, one or more NodeResourceCapacity objects gets created:

 ```
-// NodeResourceCapacity gets published by kubelet.
-Its name
-// matches the name of the node and the node is the owner.
+// NodeResourceCapacity provides information about available
-//
+// resources on individual nodes.
-// Capacity may get added, but should not get removed because
-// it would make scheduling decisions based on the old capacity
-// invalid.
 type NodeResourceCapacity struct {
 	metav1.TypeMeta
 	// Standard object metadata
 	// +optional
 	metav1.ObjectMeta

+	// NodeName identifies the node where the capacity is available.
+	// A field selector can be used to list only NodeResourceCapacity
+	// objects with a certain node name.
+	NodeName string

-	// Resources contains information about the capacity
+	// DriverName identifies the DRA driver providing the capacity information.
-	// reported by each DRA driver.
+	// A field selector can be used to list only NodeResourceCapacity
+	// objects with a certain driver name.
+	DriverName string

+	// Instances describes discrete resources managed by the driver on
+	// the node.
+It is possible to create more than one NodeResourceCapacity
+	// object for the same node and driver if this array becomes to large
-	//
+	// for a single object.
-	// +optional
-	Resources []DriverResources
+	Instances []NodeResourceInstance
 }

-type DriverResources struct {
-	// DriverName identifies the DRA which provided the capacity information.
-	DriverName string

-	// ResourceInstances describes all discrete resource instances that are
+// NodeResourceInstance describes one discrete resource instance.
-	// managed by the driver.
-Each entry must be an object of one of the
-	// supported numeric resource capacity types with kind, version and uid
+type NodeResourceInstance struct {
+	// ID is chosen by the driver to distinguish between different resource
-	// set.
-The uid only needs to be unique inside the node.
+	// instances.
+It only needs to be unique for the driver and node.
+In
-	//
-	// +optional
-	ResourceInstances []runtime.RawExtension
+	// other words, the tuple of NodeName, DriverName, InstanceID needs to
+	// be unique in the cluster.
+	ID string

+	// APIVersion of the capacity type encoded in the data.
+	APIVersion string

+	// Kind of the capacity type encoded in the data.
+	Kind string

+	// Data holds attributes of the instance, encoded as JSON.
+	Data runtime.RawExtension
 }
 ```